GluuFederation/docs-gg-prod/docs/source/admin-gui.md

 # Admin GUI Portal - Konga Guide

 ## Dashboard
-The Dashboard section is divided into subsections that show application configuration details.
+The Dashboard section shows application configuration details.

-**Global Info** shows oxd and the client details used by Konga.
-Check the version of the currently-used oxd Server or the address of the Gluu Server in this section.
-The `oxd ID`, `Client ID` and `Client Secret` are the credentials for the client created by default during Gluu Gateway installation and setup.
+**Global Info** shows the oxd and client details used by Konga.
+You can verify the version of the oxd server or the hostname of the Gluu Server in this section.
+The `oxd ID`, `Client ID` and `Client Secret` are the credentials for the Konga client created by default during the Gluu Gateway installation and setup.

-The **Gateway** and **Database Info** sections show details about the Gateway itself and the included Postgres database, respectively.
+The **Gateway** and **Database Info** sections show details about the Gateway itself and the included Postgres database.

 The **Plugins** section displays all the plugins supported by the Gluu Gateway.
 When inactive, a plugin is shown as gray.
 When plugin is added to an API/Consumer or globally, its name will turn green on the dashboard.